aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Add Network Services

+The Network Services data model is stored in the **DC1_NETWORK_SERVICES** tab above.
 Each IDF will have 3 unique VLANs to support Data, Voice and Guest networks.
 The spine nodes will provide routing for these VLANs via locally assigned SVIs.

 IDF VLAN/IP assignments